 - Not all human foods are safe for cats and dogs.
 Be sure to double-check before feeding any human foods to your pet.

-- New probiotic foods can cause problems.
+- New probiotic foods can cause digestion issues.
 Always start with a small amount to avoid any digestive upsets.
 Start with 1-4 tsp of food depending on the size of your pet.

 - Avoid any sugar-based ferments (kombucha, jun, water kefir).
 Pets don’t have great oral hygiene and the sugar/acid combo is not great for their teeth.

 - Avoid giving them too much of a salty ferment.
-If you want to give them fermented vegetables, then rinse the salt off first.
+If you want to give them fermented vegetables, then rinse the salty brine off first.

-Here are a few good sources of probiotics for pets.
+Here are a few fermented foods that are safe for pets.
 Be sure to follow the advice above to prevent any digestive problems.

 - Milk kefir: Cats and dogs are lactose intolerant.
 However, well-fermented milk kefir is low in lactose.
-They also LOVE dairy, so a little bit of kefir once in a while is much better than giving them your leftover bowl of cereal.
+They also LOVE dairy, so a little bit of kefir once in a while is much better than giving them the leftover milk in your bowl of cereal.

 - Yogurt: Pets just love dairy.
 Like kefir, yogurt is lower in lactose and full of probiotics.
-Just avoid feeding them store-bought brands with added sweeteners or flavour.
+Just avoid feeding them store-bought brands with added sweeteners or flavor.

 - Sauerkraut: Cabbage is perfectly fine for pets.
-If you want to give your furry friends some probiotic sauerkraut, make them their own little jar without any added spices or flavours.
+If you want to give your furry friends some probiotic sauerkraut, make them their own little jar without any added spices or flavors.
 Just salt and cabbage is perfect.
-Then rinse off a bit of the salt before feeding it to them.
+Then rinse off the salt before feeding it to them.